Ashley Montagu: Career

-During the 1940s, Montagu published a series of works questioning the validity of race as a biological concept, including the UNESCO "Statement on Race", and his very well known Man's Most Dangerous Myth: the Fallacy of Race.
+During the 1940s and 1950s, Montagu published a series of works questioning the validity of race as a biological concept, including the UNESCO "Statement on Race", and his very well known Man's Most Dangerous Myth: the Fallacy of Race.
 He was particularly opposed to the work of Carleton S. Coon, and the term "race".
 In 1952, together with William Vogt, he gave the first Alfred Korzybski Memorial Lecture, inaugurating the series.

 Montagu wrote the Foreword and Bibliography of the 1955 edition of Mutual Aid: A Factor of Evolution by Petr Kropotkin, which was reprinted in 2005.

 Due to disputes concerning his involvement with the UNESCO "Statement on Race", Montagu became a target for anti-communists, and, lacking tenure, was dismissed from Rutgers University and "found all other academic avenues blocked."
 He retired from his academic career in 1955 and moved to Princeton, New Jersey to continue his popular writing and public appearances.
 He became a well-known guest of Johnny Carson's The Tonight Show.
 He addressed his numerous published studies of the significant relationship of mother and infant to the general public.
 The humanizing effects of touch informed the studies of isolation-reared monkeys and adult pathological violence that is the subject of his Time-Life documentary Rock A Bye Baby (1970).
-Also in 1970, Montagu resided at the North Shore Inn, which was the last year of the inn’s operation before it was razed that fall.
-The North Shore Inn was located on the grounds of the world famous Chautauqua Institution, in Chautauqua County, NY.
+Also in 1970, Montagu resided at the North Shore Inn, which was the last year of the inn's operation before it was razed that fall.
+The North Shore Inn was located on the grounds of the world-famous Chautauqua Institution, in Chautauqua County, NY.
 The institute is renowned as a gathering place for philosophy, anthropology, opera, and the arts.
 Thomas Edison had a summer home there as well.

 Later in life, Montagu actively opposed genital modification and mutilation of children.
 In 1994, James Prescott wrote the Ashley Montagu Resolution to End the Genital Mutilation of Children Worldwide: a Petition to the World Court, The Hague, named in honor of Montagu, who was one of its original signers.

 Montagu was a noted critic of creationism.
-He edited Science and Creationism, a volume which refuted creationist arguments.
+He edited Science and Creationism, a volume of essays by several writers, including Isaac Asimov, which refuted creationist arguments.

 A posthumous biography of Montagu, Love Forms the Bones, was written by anthropologist Susan Sperling and published in 2005.